Are Jehovah’s Witnesses a cult?

 One teaching that I would think would make a group cult-like or abusive is if they feel the organization should come above all else, even the health and safety of its members.

 Before their official policy was rewritten in 2010, parents were outright forbidden from calling the police in matters of child sexual assault, so they wouldn’t bring reproach on the organization.
-As brought out, women in abusive marriages are encouraged to stay so that the man gets a “witness” and hopefully converts to the religion.
+Women in abusive marriages are encouraged to stay so that the man gets a “witness” and hopefully converts to the religion.

 Inappropriate or Exaggerated Responses to Criticism